 Throughout the ‘whole’ curriculum we aim to promote spiritual and moral values through our eleven school Values.
 We teach our children to appreciate and care for the world in which they live.
 We prepare our children for the opportunities, responsibilities and experiences of an adult life.
 Children in our school are valued, and are taught to value themselves and others.
 Respect is shown to others and the environment.
 General health and environmental issues are covered within the curriculum of the school.
 The PSHE curriculum is taught through 3 main themes: Health and Well- being, Relationships and Living in the Wider World.

-A daily assembly incorporates an act of collective worship under a weekly theme connected to the Value of the month.
+A daily assembly incorporates an act of collective worship under a weekly theme connected to our school Values.
 These are shared with our school community through the School newsletter and Website.

 - Note Parents may require that their children be withdrawn from collective worship and/or Religious Education.